zagrox/task/docs/PROJECT-MANAGEMENT.md

 # Project Management System

-This document outlines the integrated task management system used in MailZila for tracking tasks, progress and coordinating work between team members and AI assistance.
+This document outlines the integrated task management system used in Task for tracking tasks, progress and coordinating work between team members and AI assistance.

 ## Overview